FelixOnline/v2/content/articles/2011-11-3-a-response-to-all-of-the-critics.md

  - /comment/1690/a-response-to-all-of-the-critics
 imported: true
 comments:
+ - value: >
- - Ive still not seen this television programme  Not only is there the review in Felix but Alan Davies was bidden to watch it on Ive Never Seen Star Wars Radio 4 currently available on iPlayer httpwwwbbccoukiplayerepisodeb014r5qhIve_Never_Seen_Star_Wars_Series_4_Alan_Davies  but as no one has anything kind to say about it I am not sure what is to be gained by watching it  Can anyone help with this
+     I've still not seen this television programme.
+Not only is there the review in Felix, but Alan Davies was bidden to watch it on "I've Never Seen Star Wars" (Radio 4, currently available on iPlayer http://www.bbc.co.uk/iplayer/episode/b014r5qh/Ive_Never_Seen_Star_Wars_Series_4_Alan_Davies/ ) but as no one has anything kind to say about it I am not sure what is to be gained by watching it.
+Can anyone help with this?

 # Article Taxonomies
 categories: